LJAM96/dynamiX/readme.md

 - `used_collections.json` - Tracks recently pinned collections to avoid immediate repeats.
 - `user_exemptions.json` - Maintains a list of collections manually exempted by the user.

+### Optional: Pre-Roll Manager
+If you would like to manage your existing pre-roll videos

+- In the plex settings, under extras, change the movie pre-roll video to the path to your folder, ending with PlexMainPreRoll.mp4 (Example path P:\Movie Roll\PlexMainPreRoll.mp4)
+- Configure the default pre-roll in the manager tab of dynamiX
+- Add Seasonal Blocks BEFORE RUNNING.
+Attempting to adjust an already selected video's time block will require either a manual file rename or deleting the block first and re-running.

 ---

 ## 💡 **Finding Your Plex Token**